krosa/kyladelrosario/_posts/2018-08-11-bearable-commute.md

 ---
 layout: post
-title: "Making my commute more bearable"
+title: Making my commute more bearable
+categories: Life
 ---

 There are days when I have to make the hour-and-a-half commute to work (both ways).
 Though I'm exhausted when I come home, I hardly notice the time when I use these apps: